WildCodeSchool/btz-0321-aeviso-client/README.md

 ## Description of the project

 As part of our wildcode training, we have the pleasure to present our last project of the session.
-The main goal of this webapp is to report the search and development working hours from company's collaborators.
-An then send the datas to a accounting firm who's the project holder.
-These data allow a company to obtain a specific legal status. which allows them to have a reduced taxation.
+The main goal of this webapp is to report the search & development working hours from company's collaborators.
+And then we send the data to an accounting firm who is the project holder.
+This data allows a company to obtain a specific legal status which then allows them to have a reduced taxation.

-Our goal is to create interfaces that is quick and easy to use.
-In order to optimize the working time and help companies to get there juridic status.
+Our goal is to create interfaces that are fast and easy to use.
+In order to optimize the working time and help companies to receive their juridic status.

 How the application works :

 3 users / 3 different roles / 3 different interfaces

-Role 1 : SUPERADMIN if you logging as a superadmin you will acces to the accounting firm interface.
+Role 1 : SUPERADMIN if you login as a superadmin you will access to the accounting firm interface.

-Role 2 : ADMIN if you logging as a admin you will acces to the R&D manager interface.
+Role 2 : ADMIN if you login as a admin you will access to the R&D manager interface.

-Role 3 : USER if you logging as user you will acces to the collaborators interface.
+Role 3 : USER if you login as user you will access to the collaborators interface.

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.

 `VITE_API_URL=url-of-the-api`